Credits: Philippe Stirnweiss / European Parliament

 Montpellier’s bid

-Together with Sète, the Occitanie Region, the Hérault Department, the Pays de Lunel Municipal Community, the Grand Pic-Saint-Loup Municipal Community, the Hérault Valley Municipal Community, the Hérault Méditerranée Urban Community, and any others who want to get involved, Montpellier is embarking on an adventure that is as exciting as it is unprecedented: a bid to become the European Capital of Culture in 2028.
+Together with Sète, the Occitanie Region, the Hérault Department, the Pays de Lunel Municipal Community, the Grand Pic-Saint-Loup Municipal Community, the Hérault Valley Municipal Community, the Hérault Méditerranée Urban Community, the Pays de l’Or Urban Community, and all those who wish to join them, Montpellier has embarked on an adventure as exciting as it is unprecedented: a bid to become the European Capital of Culture in 2028.
 In the aftermath of a long health crisis that has tested the creative and heritage sectors, and at the very moment when the war in Ukraine is prompting us to show solidarity with a country fighting for its freedom and independence, we are choosing to affirm the importance and strength of Europe, of culture and heritage as catalysts for peace and dialogue, bringing people and places closer together.

 A project focused on the residents of the Montpellier 2028 area

-Montpellier’s bid for the title of European Capital of Culture is first and foremost about the local people.
+Montpellier’s bid for the title of European Capital of Culture is first and foremost that of the region’s residents.

 Our concepts / our artistic focus